cybotranik-wui/cybotranik-wui/docs/README.md

 The all-in-one, user interface kit.

-This interface comes with ready-to-use examples in many programming languages.
+This interface is suitable for use in many programming languages.

-HTML, ASP, ASP-NET, PHP, JAVA, NODEJS, PYTHON

 ## Fast web templates.